Tech writers can code too

 We’re getting closer!
 Let’s format our output as an unordered list in markdown.
 Each list item in an unordered list starts with a hyphen, followed by a space, then the text for the item.

-Do this: Open datacenters.awk in your text editor then make the following change:
+Do this: Open datacenters.awk in nano, make the following change, then save and quit.

 { print "- " $1;}